tbwa233/ABFR-KAN/README.md

-# RandFR-KAN
+# IBFR-KAN
-Repository for the project "RandFR-KAN: Improved brain diseases diagnosis with randomized brain function representation and a KAN-based vision transformer"
+Repository for the project "IBFR-KAN: Improved brain disease diagnosis via iterative brain function representation and a KAN-based vision transformer"